kabrony/organix-neural-interface/README.md

 3. Add command handling in organixMcpClient.js and mcpConnector.js
 4. Update UI elements in uiController.js

+#### Adding New Visual Effects

+1. Extend the NeuralEffects class in neuralEffects.js
+2. Add settings for your effect in the constructor's settings object
+3. Create an initialization method for your effect
+4. Add update logic in the main update method
+5. Register UI controls in the main.js setupEffectsEventHandlers method

+#### Adding New Analytics Visualizations

+1. Extend the NeuralAnalytics class in neuralAnalytics.js
+2. Create a new section method (like createCustomSection())
+3. Initialize your visualization in a matching method
+4. Add update logic in the updateCharts method
+5. Ensure data is provided via the eventBus in main.js

 ## Contributing

 Contributions are welcome!
 Here's how you can contribute: